wanglaibao/hello-scala/README.md

 * The [Play Framework] (https://www.playframework.com/) is a lightweight, stateless, web development framework that’s built with Scala and Akka.
 (In addition to Play there are several other popular web frameworks.)

+## The difference between val and var

+* The difference between val and var is that val makes a variable immutable — like final in Java — and var makes a variable mutable.
+Because val fields can’t vary, some people refer to them as values rather than variables.

 ## better articles

 * [How to disassemble and decompile Scala code] (https://alvinalexander.com/scala/how-to-disassemble-decompile-scala-source-code-javap-scalac-jad)